 On February 10, 2018, Westerville experienced the tragic line-of-duty deaths of two police officers.
 In the days that followed, a call to create a permanent memorial became the heartbeat of the community’s grief as plans were accelerated to expand the existing First Responders Park.

 The Department engaged more than 200 first responders to create concepts and received feedback from over 3,000 citizens while $750,000 in fundraising was secured for the project.
 The site is now under construction to offer a solemn space of gratitude and remembrance, incorporating green space, a serene fountain, water features and interplay of natural elements for personal reflection.
 Learn more about the First Responders Park Renovation.

 The plans for a new park at 480 S. Hempstead Rd. are taking shape.
 Starting with a series of public meetings in 2018, conceptual plans were developed based on resident feedback for the site.

 The theme of this park centers around nature while implementing play features and recreational opportunities.
 The entry drive and bridge will be realigned along with the addition of a shelter, restroom, trail network, elevated play elements, nature play area, creek interaction zone and meadow as well as a parking lot for visitors.

-The design is now in the development phase.
+The park design is being finalized and construction should begin in 2020.
 Discover more about Hempstead Park.

 The Department reimagined Hanby Park integrating creative play, tourism and economic development into the historic district.
 The park, located at the mid-point of the Ohio-to-Erie Trail, has created a hub for social connectivity attracting thousands of people annually.
 It now includes a 24’ slide tower designed in an abstract formation that better resembles public art rather than a play structure, the community’s first spray ground, porch style swings and open space play.